Lawan felicitates Omo-Agege at 56

-The Senate President, Dr. Ahmad Lawan, has felicitated with his Deputy, Senator Ovie Omo-Agege, ahead of his 56th birthday on August 3.
+Senate President, Dr Ahmad Lawan, has felicitated with his Deputy, Senator Ovie Omo-Agege, ahead of his 56th birthday on August 3.

 “He has consistently demonstrated trustworthiness in service and leadership in his professional and public service career as a senator.